AI-Enthusiast/AI-Enthusiast/README.md

 ## About Me:

 I'm a Data Scientist with a strong foundation in all things compute, and a passion for cracking data problems for valuable insights.
 I got my Bachelor's in Computer Science (and a minor in Artificial Intelligence and Psychology) from Case Western Reserve University.
-This gave me a the toolkit to think beyond the possilble

 ## Technical Skills: